 What is the difference between retention and persistence?

-Retention describes how many students are still enrolled at or have earned a credential from your institution per term.
-This is a measure of how well your institution retains students and highlights at what point students are dropping out or transferring.
+Retention describes how many students are still enrolled at or have earned a credential from our institution per term.
+This is a measure of how well our institution retains students and highlights at what point students are dropping out or transferring.

 Persistence describes how many students are still enrolled at or have completed a credential at another institution per term.
 This definition may differ from how your institution defines persistence.
 Check with your institution’s PDP administrator if you have questions about how your institution defines persistence.

-First, let’s click the “Enrollment Type” global filter, deselect “All”, select “First-Time”, and click “Apply”.
+To do that, click “Edit”, which brings up “Chart Settings”.
+From the “Enrollment Type” filter, select “First-Time”, and click “Apply Settings”.

-Next, since we’re interested in fall-to-spring retention rates, let’s leave the Cohort Term filter set to “Fall”.
+Next, since we’re interested in fall-to-spring retention rates, let’s leave the Cohort Term in our dashboard specific filters set to “Fall” which is the default setting.

-Before we look at fall-to-spring retention rates, let’s focus our attention on the vertical stacked bar chart in the lower right.
+Before we explore the fall-to-spring retention rates, let’s focus our attention on the vertical stacked bar chart.

-In the line chart, Term 1 represents Fall 2018 while Term 3 represents Spring 2019.
-Hovering over the Spring 2019 data point, we find that 76.4% of the student cohort who entered in the fall of 2018 retained at our institution in Spring 2019.
+Hovering over the Spring 2022 data point, we find that 90.2% of the student cohort who entered in the fall of 2021 retained at our institution in Spring 2022.

-Now, let’s find out if students who attend college full-time are more likely, or less likely to retain, than students who attend college part-time.
+Now, let’s determine if students who attend college full-time are more, or less likely to retain, than students who attend college part-time.
 To find this answer, we need to apply a dimension.
-Click “Select Dimension” and select “Attendance”.

 Now we’re ready to evaluate the data in the line chart.